bitovi/academy/src/bit-u.md

 @hidetitle
 @hidedescription
 @hidecontentnav
-@description Welcome to Bitovi University.
+@description Welcome to Bitovi Academy.
 Learn front-end development, design, and management in these free courses!

 @body